This is the featured image of the Make a Perfect Kick Drum blog article.

 ~Kick & Tops layers

-I feel that this sounds needs a bit more processing, so I will do that by using some of the modules found in the right section of the Punchbox interface.
+This sound needs more processing so that I will use some of the modules in the right section of the Punchbox interface.
 To start, I will spice the sound a bit with the Bitcrusher.
-Moving forward, I will cut some mid and high frequencies with its built-in EQ and finally boost it with the limiter.
+Moving forward, I will cut some mid and high frequencies with its built-in EQ and boost it with the limiter.

 ~Punchbox - Full processed kick drum